How to use your camera’s autofocus modes properly

-Your DSLR camera is designed to take sharp photos, no matter whether it is entry level or top of the range.
-If you’re not taking sharp photos, it is not because there is something wrong with the camera and it’s not because there’s something wrong with you.
-It’s simply a matter of learning how to use autofocus properly and then making autofocusing decisions based on that knowledge.Just because it says autofocus on the tin, doesn't mean that your camera automatically focuses on the right part of the photo.Click To Tweet
+Your DSLR camera is designed to take sharp photos, no matter whether it’s entry level or top of the range.
+If you’re not getting sharp photos, it’s not because there’s something wrong with the camera or with you.
+It’s simply a matter of learning how to use focusing modes and autofocus area modes properly.

 Don’t be tempted to take the easy focus route

 When you first pick up your camera you’ll photograph anything and everything…just so you can take a photo and play with your new toy.
-This is the best time not to go the easy route, because the moment you get one good photo the easy way, you won’t want to continue with the frustration of fully understanding what went into it.
+This is the best time not to go the easy route (or what appears to be easy) , because it’s actually the long way around to getting a good photo.

 When I say easy route, I mean auto, but I’m not talking about manual focus versus autofocus.
+I mean auto mode.
 I hardly ever use manual focus.
 Why would I when autofocus is so awesome?

 Well, except for these times… The 9 times manual focus beats autofocus

-But back to how to use autofocus… When we know that the camera will focus for us, we think that’s all there is to it.
+But back to how to use autofocus properly… At first we assume that the camera will just focus for us, we think that’s all there is to it.
 It’s misleading.

 Your camera’s default autofocus setting is not great

-- You don’t know the best autofocus mode to use for the situation (yes, there’s more than 1).
+- You don’t know the best focusing mode to use for the situation (yes, there’s more than 1)

 You need to answer two questions to make your autofocus decisions:

-Let’s look at these questions and their answers in greater detail so that you can learn how to use autofocus.
+Let’s look at these questions and their answers in greater detail to understand how to use autofocus properly.

-Depending on what you’re photographing, you can select one of two ways to autofocus:
+Depending on what you’re photographing, you can select one of two autofocus modes:

 - Focus once and hold